yext/search-core/docs/answers-core.disabledfilter.md

 ## Remarks

-This should be used to indicate that a facet filter option is not selected.
+Used to indicate that a facet filter option is not selected.

 ## Properties